jzaccone/watson-assistant-slots-cloud_functions/README.md

 ### Step 1: Import the starting skill

+If not open already, navigate to the [Bluemix Console](https://console.bluemix.net/) and launch your IBM Watson Assistant service.

 To save time you'll import a skill  as a starting point that has all the DinnerBot intents and entities  already defined.

 1. Download the saved Skills file [dinnerbot-slots-begin.json](workspaces/dinnerbot-slots-begin.json) to your local filesystem.
 (Click "Raw" from the link above to get the raw format to save locally)